 The customer's voice is mainly reflected through the VOZ360° Model, which gives rise to indices that allow us to measure their experience and the quality of the service.
 The Global Reputation Index and the Materiality Study are two tools for dialogue, through which the customer's voice on specific issues, their perception of reputation and their vision of CaixaBank's priorities in terms of future impact and sustainability, respectively, is also reflected.
-Finally, the Customer Contact Center and Customer Services are the main channels that the Entity offers customers to attend to their queries and claims.
+Finally, the Customer Contact Center and Customer Services are the main channels that the Entity offers customers to attend to their gueries and claims.

-For more details, se section VOZ360° Model
+VOZ360° Model